 Although normal backlighting is present in almost every gaming keyboard nowadays, there are some little differences.

 Some keyboards offer single-color RGB backlighting with some brightness adjustment, and nothing else.
-On the other hand, some keyboards come with full per-key backlighting that lets you customize backlighting for each of its key.
-They also offer some cool RGB effects such as color-shifting, wave pattern etc.
+On the other hand, some keyboards come with full per-key backlighting that lets you customize backlighting for each of its keys.
+They also offer some cool RGB effects such as color-shifting, wave patterns, etc.

 Wired vs Wireless Keyboards